A video game enemy appears in places and quantites that defy its original context

 - Averted in Metro2033, Librarians remain in the library, Nosalises don't leave the tunnels and Dark Ones aren't encountered as normal gameplay enemies at all.

-- Arguably the infamous Metools from the Mega Man games could qualify.
+- The infamous Metools from the Mega Man games.
 In the original Mega Man game the little hard hat guys appeared only on Guts Man's stage, which had the look of a quarry/construction site.
 (Guts Man himself appears to wear a hard hat) however they have since appeared in every Mega Man game on multiple levels and in massive numbers to the point that they are the most common enemy encountered.

 - In most strategy games, upgrading a unit will cause all units of that type to instantly improve.
 In Age Of Empires, outposts not visited in thousands of in-game years can suddenly replace their clubs with swords and their loincloths for suits of plate armour.